beckpull/logo-generator/README.md

 - This application is geared towards anybody looking for a simple and professional-looking personalized logo.

-- The goal of this application is for users to save precious time by generating a custom quality logo that is personalized by each user.
+- The goal of this application is for users to save precious time by generating a custom quality logo that is personalized to them and their brand.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>